 3. Tell Me Something I Don’t Know

-Hosted by Freakonomics Radio host and Freakonomics co-author Stephen J. Dubner, this exciting podcast blends a game show and live journalism into one awesome way to spend an hour.
+Hosted by Freakonomics Radio host and Freakonomics co-author Stephen J. Dubner, this exciting podcast blends a game show, which could be just as thrilling as 벳엔드 점검, and live journalism into one awesome way to spend an hour.
 During each episode, guests present their “I Don’t Know” statement, aka something interesting and worth knowing to a panel of esteemed co-hosts and live audience.
 TechPlace’s marketing and communications coordinator Andie Weese is obsessed, saying “Tell Me Something I Don’t Know is the funniest way to learn things you never thought you wanted to know.
 All of the guests are wicked smart and the live fact checker is ready to debunk any faulty facts”.
 Her must listen?
 Episode 31, ‘School Start Times, Brand Names, and Too Much Ground Beef’.
-Listen here

 4. How I Built This with Guy Raz